Fishing

 although some fishing in the north continued.

-With this brief, if unplanned respite
+With this brief, if unplanned

-market.
+frying market.
 Even if Icelandic waters remained the main haunts of the large

 steam-trawlers, this required even longer voyages from the late 1920s.
 New